PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 ### When to use Druid

 Druid is an ideal solution for teams that require a modular design with precision.
-If you need to fetch data immediately after the data was streamed, Druid is the ideal solution.
+If you need to fetch data immediately after the data was streamed, Druid is great.
 However, there are some key caveats that you need to be aware of:

 - Druid is more complex to set up and maintain
 - Druid is more expensive as it requires more machines and systems